-As blockchain has transcended beyond a fuzzword, a lot of research is being performed on the impact this shift in cultural paradigm will have on the traditional audit process.
-Facilitating audits and improving accountability is one of the major benefits of blockchain technology.
+With blockchain now more than just a fuzzword, much research is being done on what impact this cultural paradigm shift will have on the traditional audit process.
+Facilitating audits and improving accountability is one of the key benefits of Blockchain technology.

 Blockchain technology will solve many problems with the current audit structure.
 Companies will not be able to change their records or reverse engineer their financial documents for audit purposes.
-Data analytics will come into the picture since visualizing the data without the use of data analytics will be difficult owing to the large amount of data that will be provided by a blockchain.
-The data will also allow consulting firms to assist in planning and making critical decisions required for the development of the company.
+Data analytics will come into play, as visualising data without data analytics will be difficult due to the large amounts of data provided by a blockchain.
+Data will also allow consulting firms to help plan and make important decisions for the development of the business.

-In the near future, auditors will need to cultivate new skills to confirm audit integrity.
-Auditors will have to develop into analysts who read the data provided by the blockchain and verify the sanctity of the chain.
-Auditors who handle compliance issues will, in the future, have to assist with handling identities so as to confirm how assets are linked to individuals, organizations, or companies.
-Additionally, traceability of raw materials as they move through the company’s supply chain across the world will allow auditors to trace what happens with raw material or even the end product produced by a company over time while at the same time providing proof of transactions.
+In the near future, auditors will need to develop new skills to confirm the integrity of their audits.
+Auditors will need to evolve into analysts who read the data provided by the blockchain and verify the integrity of the chain.
+Auditors dealing with compliance issues will need to help handle identities in the future to confirm how assets are linked to individuals, organisations or companies.
+In addition, the traceability of raw materials as they move through a company’s supply chain around the world will allow auditors to track what happens to raw materials, or even the final product produced by a company, over time, while providing evidence of transactions.

-Whenever we send a bitcoin, the associated hash does not only refer to the transaction but also provides us the audit trail that we need in order to perform the audit.
-Some of the details that it provides us are:
+Every time we send a bitcoin, the associated hash not only references the transaction, but also provides us with the audit trail we need to perform the audit.
+Some of the details it provides us with are:

 - Does the balance exist?

-- How is the balance viewed?
-Let us assume that it is viewed in BTC.
+- How is the balance displayed?
+Let us assume that it is displayed in BTC.

-- Is the balance and transaction cut-off period recorded in the correct period?
+- Are the balance and the time period in which the transaction was completed recorded in the correct time period?

-- How will the transaction be presented and disclosed?
+- How is the transaction represented and disclosed?

-Since no rights or obligations arise due to the transaction, the situation is simpler.
-A payment either happens or it doesn’t.
-In most cases, a public key, a digital signature, and a Pay2PubKey Hash are all that is required to verify the new bitcoin transaction at a basic level.
+Since the transaction does not create any rights or obligations, the situation is simpler.
+A payment either takes place or it does not.
+In most cases, a public key, a digital signature, and a Pay2PubKey hash are enough to verify the new Bitcoin transaction at a basic level.

-The balances between accounts will be observable in real-time.
-A Hash code that is specific to a single transaction will be used to verify the transaction by auditors.
-The unique alphanumeric signature shall connect the payment done by one company and the corresponding entry in the supplier’s records as well.
-This same hash shall prove that the transaction did occur between the individual parties at the time stamped point.
-With such proof fudging the numbers will become impossible.
+Balances between accounts will be viewable in real time.
+A hash code specific to an individual transaction will be used to verify the transaction by auditors.
+The unique alphanumeric signature establishes a link between the payment made by an entity and the corresponding entry in the supplier’s records.
+The same hash proves that the transaction took place between each party at the time stamped with a time stamp.
+With such proof, falsification of numbers becomes impossible.

-What opportunities does Blockchain bring to the auditing process?
+What opportunities does the blockchain offer for the audit process?

-Blockchain can be used to serve as a distributed ledger that can be used by two parties to record transactions in a verifiable and permanent way.
-For example, instead of asking clients for bank statements or sending confirmation requests to third parties, auditors can log onto a website and confirm the transactions on publically available blockchains.
-The automation of this process can increase cost efficiency within the audit process.
+Blockchain can be used as a distributed ledger that can be used by two parties to record transactions in a verifiable and permanent manner.
+For example, instead of asking customers for account statements or sending confirmation requests to third parties, auditors can log into a website and confirm transactions on publicly accessible blockchains.
+Automating this process can increase cost efficiency within the audit process.

-This can also bring about a major change in sample-based testing.
-Instead, the auditors can access the whole database to test the whole population of transactions within the period under observation.
-This extensive coverage will ensure tremendous improvement in the level of trust obtained from the audit process.
+This can also make a big difference in random audits.
+Instead, auditors can access the entire database to audit the entire population of transactions within the observation period.
+This comprehensive coverage provides a huge improvement in the level of trust achieved through the review process.

-In the blockchain, a low-value transaction takes a lot of time to be validated as a single block verification is deemed enough.
-The more blocks elapse before a transaction is verified, the more it becomes immutable.
-Typically a high-value transaction can be verified within 1 hour.
-The traditional financial transactions take a month or more to be verified.
-This quick turnaround time in blockchain verification, allows transactions to be confirmed intermittently through a period instead of final end-of-year assessments or audits.
-This benefit could be easily applied to assessing ‘smart’ audits of financial and risk positions of banks and other financial services clients.
+In the blockchain, it takes a long time to verify a low-value transaction because a single block verification is considered sufficient.
+The more blocks that pass before a transaction is verified, the more immutable it becomes.
+Typically, a high value transaction can be verified within 1 hour.
+Traditional financial transactions take a month or more to be verified.
+This fast turnaround time for blockchain verification means that transactions can be confirmed at regular intervals over a period of time, rather than having a final valuation or audit at the end of the year.
+This advantage could easily be applied to the assessment of “smart” audits of the financial and risk positions of banks and other financial service providers.

 1. Greater transparency

-Transaction histories are becoming more transparent through the use of blockchain technology.
-Because blockchain is a type of distributed ledger, all network participants share the same documentation as opposed to individual copies.
-That shared version can only be updated through consensus, which means everyone must agree on it.
-To change a single transaction record would require the alteration of all subsequent records and the collusion of the entire network.
-Thus, data on a blockchain is more accurate, consistent, and transparent than when it is pushed through paper-heavy processes.
-It is also available to all participants who have permissioned access.
-To change a single transaction record would require the alteration of all subsequent records and the collusion of the entire network.
-Which can be, you know, a headache.
+Using blockchain technology makes transaction history more transparent.
+Since the blockchain is a kind of distributed ledger, all network participants have the same documentation, not just individual copies.
+This shared version can only be updated by consensus, meaning everyone must agree to it.
+Changing a single transaction record would require changing all subsequent records and agreement by the entire network.
+Therefore, the data on a blockchain is more accurate, consistent, and transparent than paper-heavy processes.
+It is also available to all participants who have permission to access it.
+Changing a single transaction record would require changing all subsequent records and colluding the entire network.
+That can be, you know, a headache.

-There are several ways blockchain is more secure than other record-keeping systems.
+The blockchain is more secure than other systems for recording data in several ways.
 Transactions must be agreed upon before they are recorded.
 After a transaction is approved, it is encrypted and linked to the previous transaction.
-This, along with the fact that information is stored across a network of computers instead of on a single server, makes it very difficult for hackers to compromise the transaction data.
-In any industry where protecting sensitive data is crucial — financial services, government, healthcare – blockchain has an opportunity to really change how critical information is shared by helping to prevent fraud and unauthorized activity.
+This, combined with the fact that the information is stored on a network of computers rather than on a single server, makes it very difficult for hackers to compromise transaction data.
+In all industries where protecting sensitive data is critical – financial services, government, healthcare – blockchain offers the opportunity to fundamentally change the way vital information is exchanged by helping to prevent fraud and unauthorised activity.

 3. Improved traceability

-If your company deals with products that are traded through a complex supply chain, you’re familiar with how hard it can be to trace an item back to its origin.
-When exchanges of goods are recorded on a blockchain, you end up with an audit trail that shows where an asset came from and every stop it made on its journey.
-This historical transaction data can help to verify the authenticity of assets and prevent fraud.
+If your business deals with products traded through a complex supply chain, you know how difficult it can be to trace an item back to its origin.
+When the exchange of goods is recorded on a blockchain, you get an audit trail that shows where an item came from and the stages it went through on its journey.
+This historical transaction data can help verify the authenticity of assets and prevent fraud

 4. Increased efficiency and speed

-When you use traditional, paper-heavy processes, trading anything is a time-consuming process that is prone to human error and often requires third-party mediation.
+With traditional, paper-heavy processes, trading is a time-consuming process that is prone to human error and often requires third-party mediation.
 By streamlining and automating these processes with blockchain, transactions can be completed faster and more efficiently.
-Since record-keeping is performed using a single digital ledger that is shared among participants, you don’t have to reconcile multiple ledgers and you end up with less clutter.
-And when everyone has access to the same information, it becomes easier to trust each other without the need for numerous intermediaries.
-Thus, clearing and settlement can occur much quicker.
+Because records are maintained through a single digital ledger shared by all participants, there is no need to reconcile multiple ledgers and less clutter.
+And when all participants have access to the same information, it’s easier to trust each other without the need for numerous intermediaries.
+As a result, clearing and settlement can occur much more quickly.

 5. Reduced costs

 For most businesses, reducing costs is a priority.
-With blockchain, you don’t need as many third parties or middlemen to make guarantees because it doesn’t matter if you can trust your trading partner.
-Instead, you just have to trust the data on the blockchain.
-You also won’t have to review so much documentation to complete a trade because everyone will have permissioned access to a single, immutable version.
+With blockchain, you don’t need as many third parties or intermediaries to provide guarantees because it doesn’t matter if you can trust your trading partner.
+Instead, you only need to trust the data in the blockchain.
+Also, you won’t have to look through as many documents to make a trade because all parties will have access to a single, immutable version.